reserve-protocol/protocol/docs/system-design.md

 For instance, if the reference basket contains the pair `<cUSDC, O.29>`, then one basket unit will contain 0.29 cUSDC.

-This is the form of the basket that issuers and redeemer will care most about.
+This is the form of the basket that recipients and redeemer will care most about.
 Issuance and redemption quantities are given by the collateral basket times the current `rTok/BU` exchange rate.

 While an issuance is pending in the mempool, the quantities of tokens that will be ingested when the transaciton is mined may decrease slightly as the collateral becomes worth more.
 If furnace melting happens in that time, however, this can increase the quantity of collateral tokens in the basket and cause the issuance to fail.